-Claude Code Review: Meet the Sissies đ§”
+Code Review Agents: Meet the Sissies 💅

-An opinionated deep dive into Claude Codeâs multi-agent review systemâhow specialized reviewers for accessibility, security, performance, React, TypeScript, and more quietly raise the bar for frontend teams.
+An opinionated, multi-agent code review system — specialized reviewers for accessibility, security, performance, React, TypeScript, and more that quietly raise the bar for frontend teams.

 Why Another Code Review System?

-Code review is where engineering ideals go to either matureâor rot politely.
+Code review is where engineering ideals go to either mature — or rot politely.

 Most review tools fail in one of two ways:

-- they are too shallow (âLGTM đâ), or
+- They are too shallow ("LGTM 👍"), or

-- they are too noisy, dumping generic lint wisdom with no sense of project context.
+- They are too noisy, dumping generic lint wisdom with no sense of project context.

 The Big Idea: Specialized Review Agents